jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

         raise NotImplementedError()
 ```

-And we update the acceptance test setup with a real instance of `Finder`.
+And update the acceptance test setup with a real instance of `Finder`.
 No more mocks in the acceptance test. _(reminder: only external systems are mocked, in the acceptance test class)_

 ```python
     def setUp(self):